nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 ```

 The water gun connects via TCP and fires whenever it
-recieves "PEW!".
+receives "PEW!".
 The python script on my laptop stays as it is and
 simply sends its HTTP requests to the go program on my server
 instead of directly to the Wemos.
 I chose to use micropython to
 program the Wemos: